1954 - | Investigative journalist

 Cover of The Fixer: The untold story of Graham Richardson

-Marian Richardson with the ABC 4 Corners team
+Marian Wilkinson with the ABC 4 Corners team

 Dark Victory, David Marr and Marian Wilkinson, Allen & Unwin, 2003